SamarAli323/PlanRadar/README.md

 # PlanRadar

-download the file andrun the createTicket.pyfrom terminal.
+download the file and run the createTicket.py from terminal.